CarlosYinn/printed-traces/docs/methodology/map-construction.md

 ## Step 4: Historical Event Overlays (`build_events.py`)

-`events.json` contains ten hardcoded historical events that serve as navigational anchors in the map interface.
+`events.json` contains nine hardcoded historical events that serve as navigational anchors in the map interface.
 Each event can filter the record layer to its associated time window and highlight relevant counties on the boundary layer.

 ### Event structure